lightsail-workshop/rekognition-workshop/content/lab/_index.md

 Your databse is now ready for your application

 ### Download and unpack the application code, intall dependencies
 The code for the application is stored in a git bundle file which has been uploaded to an S3 bucket.
 In this section you're going download the code and upack it using git.
-They you'll install all the necessary dependencies.
+They you'll use NPM to install all the necessary dependencies.

 * Use `curl` to download the code bundle.